mark-me/mark-me.github.io/_pages/tutorials/network-graphs-with-ggraph/network-graphs-with-ggraph.md

   scale_color_brewer(palette="Set1") +
   theme_void()
 ```
 Before we draw the graph the random seed is set, the ggraph function uses to put the nodes on the grid.

-The _geom_edge_link_
+* _geom_edge_link_ is used to manipulate the link width through aesthetics.
+* _geom_node_point_ is used to manipulate node color, size and opacity.
+* _geom_node_text_ is used to print node text (_label_ parameter), color those labels, set the font size of the labels, and ensure the text of the nodes do not overlap (the _repel_ parameter).
+* _scale_color_brewer_ determines the palette, other _scale_color_ functions can be used as well.
+* _theme_void_ removes all things that appear in other graphs, like grids, axes and so on.

 This results in the graph.